-FARE advocacy is the leading voice to improve the environment for individuals with food allergies, including all those at risk for life-threatening anaphylaxis.
+FARE is the leading voice to improve the environment for individuals with food allergies, including all those at risk for life-threatening anaphylaxis.
 FARE is active in issues involving school policies, food labeling, restaurant regulations, emergency services and transportation.

 FARE works with policymakers at all levels of government on initiatives and laws focused on making the world safer for the food allergy community.
 And it gives the food allergy community the opportunity to contribute to making that change happen.
 Advocates are the life-blood of FARE's advocacy program, delivering a message of awareness, access and safety to governmental leaders.